 Our solicitors are all registered members of The Law Society, the independent professional body for solicitors in England and Wales.
 In addition, we are authorised and regulated by the Solicitors Regulation Authority.

-Our cerebral palsy solicitors are able to take many cases on a ‘No Win No Fee’ basis.
-This means you’ll pay nothing in the unlikely event that your claim isn’t a success.
+Our expert cerebral palsy solicitors can discuss funding options with you further, but most of our cases are run on a ‘No Win No Fee’ basis.
+This is also known as a Conditional Fee Agreement, or CFA.
 For more details, phone us on 0800 234 3234 or contact us and we’ll be happy to explain what this could mean for your claim.

 The decision to make a claim is not one to take lightly.
 It can take careful thought to get to the point where you’re ready to proceed.
 The wellbeing and happiness of your family is what comes first.
 But, if you think you have a claim and would like to start, we are here to help.